Nijinski

 Gary Solan is from Ireland.
 He graduated from the Royal Ballet School in London in 2018.
 He has performed with the Royal Ballet in Schwanensee, Manon, Der Nussknacker, Sylvia, Alice im Wunderland and Giselle.
 This is his second season as a member of the Junior Ballet and he has appeared in choreographies by Goyo Montero, Louis Stiens and Filipe Portugal.

-Dominik Slavkovský, Arzt
+Dominik White Slavkovský,

-Dominik Slavkovský
+Dominik White Slavkovský

-Dominik Slavkovský is from Slovakia.
-After training at the Bratislava Dance Conservatory, he danced for five years in the ballet of the Slovak National Theatre in Bratislava, most recently as a demi-soloist.
-He has been a member of the Ballett Zürich since the 2014/15 season.
-He has appeared in numerous choreographies by Christian Spuck, including the title role of Woyzeck, Drosselmeier in Nussknacker und Mausekönig, Coppelius in Der Sandmann and as Paris in Romeo und Julia.
-He has also danced in choreographies by George Balanchine, Uwe Scholz, Alexei Ratmansky, Jiří Kylián, William Forsythe, Hans van Manen, Nacho Duato, Marco Goecke, Edward Clug, James Kudelka, Vladimir Malakhov and many others.
-He showed his choreographies How to save the world and Conspiracy as a part of the Junge Choreografen series.
+Dominik White Slavkovský is Slovakian.
+Trained at the Bratislava Dance Conservatory, he danced for five years in the Ballet of the Slovak National Theater in Bratislava, most recently as a semi-soloist.
+He has been a member of Ballett Zürich since the 2014/15 season.
+In choreographies by Christian Spuck he performed the title role of "Woyzeck", as Drosselmeier in "Nutcracker and Mouse King", Coppelius in "The Sandman", Paris in "Romeo and Juliet" and as Death in Edward Clug's "Peer Gynt".
+He has also danced in choreographies by George Balanchine, Uwe Scholz, Alexei Ratmansky, Jiří Kylián, William Forsythe, Crystal Pite, Hans van Manen, Nacho Duato, Marco Goecke, James Kudelka, Vladimir Malakhov and many others.
+In the series "Young Choreographers" he showed his pieces "How to save the world", "Conspiracy" and "Boyband"

-Elena Vostrotina, Etwas
+Elena Vostrotina,

 Elena Vostrotina

 Elena Vostrotina comes from St. Petersburg.
 She received her ballet education at the Vaganova Academy of Russian Ballet.
 In 2003 she became a member of the Mariinsky Ballet.
 There she danced among others Odette/Odile in Schwanensee (Petipa/Ivanov), Myrtha in Giselle (Coralli/Perrot), Queen of the Dryads in Don Quixote (Gorsky) and in Approximate Sonata (Forsythe).
 In 2006 she was engaged by Aaron S. Watkin at the Semperoper Ballett Dresden.
 Here she was appointed principal dancer and danced a wide repertoire of classical, neoclassical and modern ballets.
-She has collaborated with renowned choreographers and performed at the Stanislavsky and Nemirovich-Danchenko Moscow Academic Music Theater in Moscow, at the State Theater Novosibirsk, at the gala «Roberto Bolle and Friends» and at the Ballets Bubeníček.
-Elena Vostrotina has been a first soloist at the Ballett Zürich since the 2017/18 season, where season she has appeared as Odette/Odile in Ratmansky's Schwanensee reconstruction, as the nursemaid in Christian Spuck’s Romeo und Julia, Myrtha in Patrice Bart’s Giselle as well as in Christian Spuck’s Nussknacker und Mausekönig, Winterreise and Nocturne.
+She has collaborated with renowned choreographers and performed at the Stanislavsky and Nemirovich-Danchenko Moscow Academic Music Theater in Moscow, at the State Theater Novosibirsk, at the gala «Roberto Bolle and Friends», and at the Ballets Bubeníček.
+Elena Vostrotina has been a first soloist at Ballett Zürich since the 2017/18 season, where season she has appeared as Odette/Odile in Ratmansky’s Schwanensee reconstruction, as the nursemaid in Christian Spuck’s Romeo und Julia, Myrtha in Patrice Bart’s Giselle as well as in Christian Spuck’s Nussknacker und Mausekönig, Winterreise and Nocturne.

-Francesca Dell'Aria, Etwas
+Francesca Dell'Aria,

 Francesca Dell'Aria

-Adrian Oetiker, Klavier / Piano
+Adrian Oetiker,

 Adrian Oetiker